arjaycano/SOLID_PRINCIPLES_in_Angular/README.md

 Adhering to the SRP is crucial for writing maintainable, extensible, and reusable code.
 By keeping each module’s responsibilities separated, we can avoid coupling and ensure that any changes to one module do not affect others unnecessarily.

-2. Open/Closed Principle (OCP):
+2. Open/Closed Principle (OCP)
-States that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+states that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
 In other words, we should be able to add new functionality without modifying existing code.
 This principle helps in reducing code coupling, improving code scalability, and making the code more reusable.
 OCP can be applied using inheritance and interfaces.
 For example, we can create a base component or service that contains common functionality and then create child components or services that inherit from the base component or service.
 We can also create interfaces for components or services that define a set of methods or properties that must be implemented.

 ### Violating the Open/Closed Principle:
 Consider, we have a component that displays a list of users.
 The users are retrieved and displayed in a table.
 The table has three columns: name, email, and phone number.
 We have created a UserListComponent to display this list.
 Initially, the component looks like this: